 - As part of ongoing construction for YVR’s new Parkade and Central Utilities Building, preparatory work started late last month outside International Arrivals on level 2 in Chester Johnson Park.
 In order to facilitate the work, a section of the park is now closed.
 The pet relief area and Japadog will remain in the current location.

-- Construction started in November on the Great Blue Heron Multi-Use Pathway.
+- Construction started in November on the a new multi-use pathway, at Larry Berg Flight Path Park.
 The project is expected to be complete by January 2019.
 The path will connect to the existing path on Airport Road, connecting alongside Larry Berg Flight Path Park, across Russ Baker Way to Cessna Drive.

 - Construction is underway to prepare for Phase II of the McArthurGlen Designer Outlet Vancouver Airport.
 This phase is scheduled to open in Spring 2019 and will deliver 84,000 square feet of additional retail space.